 Negotiate for the Best Rate Without Undervaluing Your Contractor

 By all means, negotiate for the best rate and pick the best residential contractor in Orange County.
-Most contractors are willing to negotiate on labor price or discount materials or supplies.
+Most contractors are willing to negotiate on labor prices or discount materials or supplies.
 General contractors get discounts from suppliers and may be able to share the special price without suffering a loss on the value of their time.
 There are some contractors that offer lower labor price to outdo other bids, but make up for it later on through high markups on supplies or materials.
 Just try not to overdo the negotiation and going for the bottom price.
 Be reasonable and bear in mind that contractors have insurance, overhead and other expenses to cover, too.
 Reputable contractors with good references and a proven track record of delivering high-quality work will not hesitate to walk away from your project if they sense you are undervaluing their experience and skills.

 Get a Contract and Understand the Terms Stipulated